-The Group is in the process of assessing the impact of implementing the MFRS framework since the effects would only be observable for the financial year ending 31 July 2013.
+The Group is in the process of assessing the impact of implementing these accounting standards, amendments and interpretations, since the effects would only be observable for the future financial years.

 6. SIGNIFICANT ACCOUNTING ESTIMATES AND JUDGEMENTS

 6.1 Changes in estimates